-Justification: It is projected that the number of speed-related fatalities in North Dakota will increase by 6 percent from 2010-2012 to 2011-2013.
-Through strategies identified in this HSP, the TSO hopes to reduce the projected increase in this measure by 2 percent as reflected in this performance target statement.
+Justification: The chart shows that the number of speed-related fatalities is on the rise.
+Through strategies identified in this HSP, the TSO hopes to reduce speed-related fatalities as reflected in this performance target statement.

-(7) The increase in the number of speed-related fatalities will be mitigated from a three-year (2011-2013) projected average of 54 to a three-year average of 52 by December 31, 2014.
+(7) Decrease the number of speed-related fatalities from a three-year (2011-2013) average of 122 to 120 by December 31, 2015